open-compensation-token-license/license-token-website/wikisrc/decentraland-s-smart-contracts-for-open-source.md

 ## Understanding Decentraland and the Essence of Smart Contracts

 Decentraland operates on the [Ethereum blockchain](https://ethereum.org/en/), enabling users to build and monetize within a virtual environment via smart contracts.
 These self-executing contracts automate transactions and ensure security, without intermediaries.
+Learn more about [smart contracts on blockchain](https://www.license-token.com/wiki/smart-contracts-on-blockchain).

 ## A Closer Look at Decentraland's Architecture

 ### 1. Land and Estate Smart Contracts
 - Control of LAND ownership, represented as an NFT, is managed via smart contracts, enabling users to build or trade their property.
+Discover [why NFTs are valuable](https://www.license-token.com/wiki/why-are-nf-ts-valuable).

 ### 2. Marketplace Smart Contracts
 - Facilitate the trade of LAND, wearables, and other NFTs through a transparent marketplace.
+Explore [NFT marketplaces comparison](https://www.license-token.com/wiki/nft-marketplaces-comparison).

 ### 3. Governance Smart Contracts
 - Apply DAO principles for voting and decision-making in platform development.
+Understand more about [decentralized governance in open source](https://www.license-token.com/wiki/decentralized-governance-in-open-source).

 ### 4. Content Creation Smart Contracts
 - Govern user-generated content and royalties distribution.
+Learn about [NFT royalties](https://www.license-token.com/wiki/nft-royalties).

 ## Empowering Open Source Development

 Decentraland's open-source framework invites global developers to contribute, enhancing functionality and security.

 ### 1. Innovation through Collaboration
 - Open-source code allows for modification and improvement, fostering platform enhancement.
+See [open-source software and blockchain synergies](https://www.license-token.com/wiki/open-source-software-and-blockchain-synergies).

 ### 2. Community-driven Enhancements
 - Community discussions shape new features and improvements, facilitated by smart contract-driven governance.